-I visited Detroit, Michigan over the weekend.
+I visited Detroit, Michigan over a weekend in July 2011.
 Detroit seems to get a bad rap these days.
 When you read an article about Detroit you see worlds like "war zone", "deserted", "empty".
 I was hoping to find a more positive image when I visited.
 I know how the press and the media can sensationalize things and distort reality.
 Growing up in the sixites Detroit was known as the Motor City because of the car industry.
 But for me, a music loving teenager in the 1960's, Detroit meant the Motown Sound, or as Barry Gordy used to call it "The Sound of Young America".
 I used to love listening and dancing to The Supremes, The Four Tops, The Temptations, and Martha and the Vandella's.
 When I arrived at the very efficient and modern airport I was impressed and was hoping for the best.
 One of the first things I saw in the airport was a gift shop for Motown Records.
 This was what I was hoping for, not what I had read about it.
 But sad to say, Martha and the Vandella's hit "Nowhere to Run" is more the theme of what I found in Detroit.

 We decided to ride on the People Mover, Detroit's elevated train systerm for visitors.
 We were able to ride it less than five minutes when we had to exit because the cars breaks were failing.
 I was beginning to fear that all that I had read about Detroit might be true.

 There are many beautiful skyscrapers with some fantastic architecture still to be found in Detroit, but many of these great buildings are vacant and will most likely be gone soon.
 The streets of downtown Detroit we empty at lunchtime on a Friday afternoon.
 And yet all around you can see the possibilities of a great city still hoping for chance.